The employee referral program has become one of the most popular recruitment strategies in recent times.

 3. The disillusionment of the referral program

-Strict guidelines for the bonus out for the referrals may lead the employees into disillusionment about the whole process, which, in turn, can lead to the discontent of the employees.
+Strict guidelines for the bonus for the referrals may lead the employees into disillusionment about the whole process, which, in turn, can lead to discontent among the employees.

 4. Getting alienated from other staff

 When you are hiring someone through reference, they are likely to hang in together, thus raising the risk of getting alienated from other team members.

 As we got to know, the employee referral program is a crucial and fruitful approach to hiring for the employer.
 But, implementing it in a manner to taste the profit is quite difficult.
 Thus, we came here with the solution by providing the best practice of adopting an employee referral program.
 Let's see the guidelines for setting up the employee referral program.